 Training & Certification

 Jerry Nash serves as a National Chess in Education Consultant.
 A former classroom teacher at both the high school and university levels, Nash understands the challenges of the classroom and offers a fun and engaging path for educators to learn the game of chess and link it to academic and life skills.
 He consults nationally and internationally and leads teacher training events across the nation.
 He is a frequent presenter at education conferences where he links chess skills to education standards.
 He was recognized by the University of Texas at Dallas as its 2015 Chess Educator of the Year.
+He is a Senior Advisor for Chess and Education to FIDE, the world chess organization.

 Nash holds a Bachelor of Arts in English and French from The University of Tennessee at Martin.
 He holds a Master of Divinity degree from Southwestern Baptist Theological Seminary and a Master of Arts in English from Tennessee Technological University.